marihachi/holo/README.md

 # holo
-A fast, flexible programming language.
+A programming language refined the C.

 WIP!